Prince Harry and Meghan would find friendlier media in Canada but impossible to escape scrutiny

 Ken Goldstein, a Canadian media economics and trends analyst, said the British press “are much more ‘gotcha’” and should the couple move to Canada, the tabloids would likely hire freelancers in Canada “to do their gotcha thing for them,” he said.

-Many observers have also criticized the British press for being overtly racist in its coverage of Meghan, whose mother is black.
+British tabloids “are particularly powerful and competitive,” Charlie Beckett, director of the London School of Economic’s media think tank, Polis, said.

-Canadian coverage “tends to dance around the issue of race,” said Anita Li, a media analyst who focuses on diversity.
-“It’s better than the UK media in the sense that it’s not overtly racist … But it’s subtle, it’s much more insidious in some ways.”
+The British tabloids command huge national and international audiences, Beckett said.
+That’s not the case for Canadian media.

-David Heller, deputy director of the New York-based Media Law Resource Center, does not think the move would change much for the couple.
+David Heller, deputy director of the New York-based Media Law Resource Center, doesn’t think this will change much for the couple.

 “The trouble for Harry and Meghan is that we now live in a borderless media world,” Heller said in an email.
 “I don’t think there will be any less appetite on the part of the English tabloids to cover them regardless of where they call home.”